Skip to main content

 Sources

-NIST — Process Capability and Performance Indices: Cp, Cpk, Pp, Ppk definitions, assumptions, and limitations.
+NIST — Process Capability and Performance Indices (SP 260-195): Reference handbook on Cp, Cpk, Pp, Ppk with confidence intervals and small-sample caveats.

 MIT OCW — Control of Manufacturing Processes: Statistical process control, capability indices, and multi-stream analysis.